-2 AW at Spencer Street Station Courtesy Mel Skinner
+5 BW at Spencer Street Station Courtesy Mel Skinner

-Basic history notes: In 1911 the Victorian Railways Newport workshops constructed the first of a smaller country carriage based on the 'E' cars, the 'AW'.
+Basic history notes: Between 1911 to 1918 the Victorian Railways Newport workshops constructed 39 smaller country carriages based on the 'E' cars, the 'BW' to complement the first-class 'AWs'.
 Externally they were very similar to the larger 'E' cars.
-The 'AW's were mainly used on the cross country and branch line trains ideally suited where the larger 'E' cars could not go.
-For over 75 years they have formed the backbone of the Victorian Railways 1st Class passenger service and regularly appeared with the larger 'E' cars in train consists.
+The 'BWs' was mainly used on the cross country and branch line trains ideally suited where the larger 'E' cars could not go.
+For over 75 years they have formed the backbone of the Victorian Railways 2nd Class passenger service and regularly appeared with the larger 'E' cars in train consists.
 Originally lit with gaslights, which were later changed to electric lighting during the 1920s using generators and large battery boxes slung beneath the cars.
-As with the larger 'E-cars, they were lavishly appointed with bevelled mirrors above the windows and 3 horizontal rails across the lower windows but were subsequently removed also during the 1920s.
-Auto couplers were fitted throughout the 1930s replacing the transition hooks.
+Dimensionally they were the same size as the 'AWs' but had one extra compartment internally.
+Auto couplers were fitted throughout the 1930's replacing the transition hooks.
+With the arrival of the new V/line sets of passenger cars in the 1980s, the fleet was withdrawn, scrapped and sold off to preservations societies.

-The kit is based on units running from the 1950s-until withdrawn in the mid-1980s and as such, bogie choice will be the kit builder's discretion.
+The kit is based on units running from the 1950s-until withdrawn in the mid-1980s and as such bogie choice will be the kit builder's discretion.
 Many have been retained in running order by preservation societies.

-The kit can be put together in under 3 hours over a week (when pre-painted).
-Only minimal tools and basic/intermediate skills are all that is required to build a very accurate model of a VR 'AW' passenger car.
-It is suggested that you read the instructions first to become familiar with the components and the essence of construction.
+The kit can be put together in under 3 hours (when pre-painted) over a week.
+Only minimal tools and basic/intermediate skills are all that is required to build a very accurate model of a VR/SAR BW passenger car.
+It is suggested that you read through the instructions first to become familiar with the components and the essence of construction.
 There are a few steps that require close attention and they are highlighted in bold and italics!
-Parts referred to in the text are marked (P1), (P2) etc. Originally when built the class numbered 35 but this was later expanded to 45 and they lost their distinctive clerestory roofs.
-Please use prototype photos to aid the construction or recommended websites.
+Parts referred to in the text are marked (P1), (P2) etc. Please become familiar with the prototype by studying the photos with the instructions before commencing the kit.